Mozambique’s Alliance for Affordable Internet helping reduce cost of internet access

 Cross-platform competition, with active ADSL, cable broadband, WiMAX, 3G mobile and limited Fibre-to-the-Premise (FttP) services, is also helping the market to develop.
 Further improvements can be expected from the ongoing rollout of a national fibre backbone networks by TDM and the mobile operators.

-Estimated market penetration rates in Mozambique’s telecoms sector – end-2014
+Estimated market penetration rates in Mozambique’s telecoms sector – end-2015 (e)

 (Source: BuddeComm based on various sources)

-Mozambique to miss June 2015 ASO deadline; the government reinstates scheme for SIM card registration; government appeals for reduces roaming charges among MNOs; Movitel’s investment strategy leading to rapid subscriber gains; Mozambique joins the Alliance for Affordable Internet, aiming to provide broadband at less than 5% of average monthly income; Mobile Termination Rates reduced by 20%; stable mobile ARPU despite increased competition; fibre optic backbone network rollouts; developments in ADSL, Vodacom signs deal with Electricidade de Mocambique to market pre-paid top-up cards for electricity via the M-Pesa service; cable TV, WiMAX, EV-DO, 3G mobile; operator data to June 2014, ITU market data updates; recent market developments.
+Mozambique misses June 2015 ASO deadline, signs transition arrangements with neighbouring countries; the government reinstates scheme for SIM card registration; government appeals for reduces roaming charges among MNOs; Movitel’s investment strategy leading to rapid subscriber gains; Mozambique joins the Alliance for Affordable Internet, aiming to provide broadband at less than 5% of average monthly income; Mobile Termination Rates reduced by 20%; stable mobile ARPU despite increased competition; fibre optic backbone network rollouts; developments in ADSL, Vodacom signs deal with Electricidade de Mocambique to market pre-paid top-up cards for electricity via the M-Pesa service; cable TV, WiMAX, EV-DO, 3G mobile; operator data to June 2014, ITU market data updates; recent market developments.

 Companies mentioned in this report: